 The Agency for Healthcare Research and Quality's (AHRQ) mission is to produce evidence to make health care safer, higher quality, more accessible, equitable, and affordable, and to work within the U.S. Department of Health and Human Services and with other partners to make sure that the evidence is understood and used.

 Designed to help nurses provide evidence-based care that promotes quality health outcomes for individuals, families, communities and health care systems.
-Includes an introduction to research and evidence-based practice.
-Also provides features that assist nurses in shaping health policy at the bedside, within an organization, and at the local, state and national level.
+It includes an introduction to research and evidence-based practice and provides features that assist nurses in shaping health policy at the bedside, within an organization, and at the local, state and national level.
 Only members can log in and have access to a research repository with reviews of research articles.

 A family of health data resource products that draw from an extensive county-level database assembled annually from